Black Panther: Wakanda Forever: Ironheart

 In November 2022, Moore stated that the Disney+ miniseries Ironheart would serve as a direct sequel to Wakanda Forever, with Thorne reprising her role as Riri Williams.
 The series premiered on June 24, 2025, as part of Phase Five of the MCU.

 Sequel

-In November 2022, Coogler and Feige were revealed to have discussed a potential third Black Panther film.
-In January 2023, Wright believed a third film was being considered, noting that the cast and Coogler needed "a little bit of a break... to regroup" before starting work on a third film.
-By November 2024, Coogler had had discussions with Denzel Washington about casting him for a role in a third film.
-The next month, Moore announced plans to exit his role at Marvel Studios in March 2025 to pursue producing outside the studio, though he would return to produce Black Panther 3 along with Marvel Studios.
-Coogler confirmed Washington's casting that June.
-Coogler confirmed in mid-November 2025 that Black Panther 3 would be his next film and development had begun.
+By November 2022, Coogler had discussed a potential third Black Panther film with Feige.
+In January 2023, Wright said a third film was being considered, but the cast and Coogler needed "a little bit of a break... to regroup" before starting work on it.
+In November 2024, Denzel Washington said Coogler was writing a role for him in the third film.
+The next month, Moore said he would return to produce Black Panther 3 with Marvel Studios after exiting his role with the studio in March 2025.
+Coogler confirmed Washington's casting in June 2025, and that November he confirmed that Black Panther 3 would be his next film and development had begun.
+At San Diego Comic-Con in July 2026, Feige and Coogler announced that David Jonsson had been cast as an adult version of T'Challa II / Toussaint, who would take on the mantle of Black Panther in Black Panther III.
+The film is scheduled for release on December 15, 2028, with Wright and Duke set to reprise their roles.